-We are lucky enough to have a region with an enviable coastline full of gorgeous beaches, so get set for summer and plan your day trip!
-Let us know what your favourite beach is and don’t forget to tag us in your pictures on Instagram with #getsetforsummer.
+Great days never leave you, and there's fewer places for a great day while the sun is still shining than the beach!
+We're lucky enough to have a region with an enviable coastline full of gorgeous beaches, so give summer a big send off and plan your day trip to somewhere new!
+Let us know what your favourite beach is and don’t forget to tag us in your pictures on Instagram.

-A direct train from London Waterloo bring you to Bournemouth and seven miles of award-winning beaches!
+A direct train from London Waterloo bring you to Bournemouth and seven miles of award-winning beaches - as seen in our latest TV advert.
 Nestled beneath a magnificent cliff line, the bay enjoys its own micro-climate, some of the warmest sea temperatures in the UK and stunning views of the Isle of Wight and the Purbecks.
 Whatever you want from a day at the beach, you’ll find it all here.

 Whether it’s chilling on a deckchair, strolling along traditional seaside piers, relaxing in a hired beach hut, enjoying tasty food or just admiring miles of breath-taking coast line – Bournemouth beach is the ideal location whatever the weather or time of year.
 Every section of Bournemouth’s beach offers a different experience, so why not try out one of many superb water sports or enjoy plenty of family attractions at Pier Approach?
 There is a bit of the beach with your name on it!